YOUNG: Revs left kicking themselves after one-and-done MLS Cup run

 If those two East foes had been dispatched, the MLS Cup would not only have taken place at chilly Gillette, but also would have been against a team from the West that was fourth-seeded or worse, as all three top seeds in the Western Conference were eliminated in the first round.

 Piece of cake, right?
-After all, the Revolution had the league’s Coach of the Year in Arena, the Goalkeeper of the league in Turner (the presumptive starting goalkeeper for Team USA in the upcoming World Cup), and the likely league MVP in playmaker Carles Gil.
+After all, the Revolution had the league’s Coach of the Year in Arena, the Goalkeeper of the league in Turner (the presumptive starting goalkeeper for Team USA in the upcoming World Cup), and the league MVP (announced Tuesday) in playmaker Carles Gil.

 But Arena didn’t make any regulation-time alterations or substitutions, Gil was shut down after his assist on the Revs’ first goal in the 10th minute, and Turner, as mentioned, couldn’t stop anybody in the shootout.